 Greetings fifth wheelers.
-I’m going to tackle a difficult subject that is filled more emotion than science , not to mention the fervor that accompanies one’s choices and the marketing language one has been influenced by.
-I do realize that there is room for nuance here — simply because every combination of truck, trailer, expected terrain, and tolerance for risk is different.
+I’m going to tackle a difficult subject that is filled with a generous portion of emotion, not to mention the fervor that accompanies one’s choices and the marketing language one has been influenced by.
+I do realize that there is room for nuance and personal choice here — simply because every combination of truck, trailer, expected terrain, and tolerance for risk is different.
 My goal here is to cut though the emotion and get to the science that drove my personal choice.

-I’m talking about fifth wheel hitches for short be trucks.
+I’m talking about fifth wheel hitches for short bed trucks.

 Below is my 2018 Ram short bed truck, pulling the 35′ long Alliance Paradigm 310RL fifth wheel.
 The combination weighs in at 24,000 lbs fully loaded.

-Before I purchased my hitch, I prioritized compromises in the order of their importance (to me), with the things on which I just won’t budge, at the top:
+Before I purchased my hitch, I prioritized compromises in the order of their importance (to me) — at the top of the list are the things I just won’t accept:

 The Andersen hitch is a good example of doing this.
-This a pyramid style hitch that mounts up directly to the gooseneck mount point in the truck bed — for me (and most short bed trucks), this is directly over the rear axle.
-It is a very light hitch, which is good for short bed trucks because these are the most likely to exceed their payload ratings due to weight in the bed.
+This is a pyramid style hitch that mounts up directly to the gooseneck mount point in the truck bed — which for me (and most short bed trucks), is directly over the rear axle.
+It is a very light hitch, which is fantastic for short bed trucks because these are the most likely to exceed their payload ratings due to weight in the bed.
 However, the Andersen’s geometry does a very interesting thing: it re-locates the pin over 9 inches behind the axle!
 To see this, note that the Andersen’s own coupler mount point (the ball facing upward) is located 5.4375 inches behind the hitch mount point (the rear axle).
-In addition to this, the Andersen coupler itself (the part that attaches to the trailer’s pin box) introduces an additional 4-inch offset of its own, so that the total distance behind the Andersen’s mount point (in the bed) is 9.4375 inches!
+In addition to this, the Andersen coupler itself (the part that attaches to the trailer’s pin box) introduces an additional 4-inch offset of its own, so that the total distance behind the axle is 9.4375 inches!
 For sake of completeness, I note that the Andersen’s coupler can be reversed (applying the 4″ offset in the other direction) which would locate the pin only 1.4375 inches behind the axle — essentially eliminating the “behind the axle” problem, but also eliminating the benefit for short beds!
-So in order to work in a short bed truck, the coupler has to place the pin 4-inches behind the Andersen ball, which is itself 5.4375 inches behind the axle for a total of 9.4375 inches.
+So in order to work in a short bed truck, the Andersen coupler has to place the pin 4-inches behind the Andersen ball, which itself is 5.4375 inches behind the axle for a total of 9.4375 inches.
 No wonder these hitches are popular with short bed trucks!
-Unfortunately, not many really understand the consequences of doing this.
+Unfortunately, there are consequences…

-Here’s what happens when you locate the pin 9.4375 inches behind the axle.
-Lets consider a truck with a wheelbase of 160 inches, and a trailer pin weight of 3,000 pounds, to see what the consequences are.
-Here’s a diagram of what’s going on:
+Lets consider a truck with a wheelbase of 160 inches and a trailer pin weight of 3,000 pounds, as shown in the diagram below:

-The physics here is just like an ordinary teeter-totter, as shown above: Suppose you put 3,000 lbs of weight located 9.4375 inches to one side of the teeter-totter fulcrum, which in our case is the rear axle.
+The physics here is just like an ordinary child’s teeter-totter: Suppose you put 3,000 lbs of weight located 9.4375 inches to one side of the teeter-totter fulcrum, which in our case is the rear axle.
 How much weight is required at the other end of that 160-inch teeter-totter (over the front axle) to balance it?
 The answer is 177 pounds.
 Translation: our front axle is now 177 pounds lighter!
-Now then, how much total weight does the teeter-totter fulcrum actually see?
+Now then, how much total weight does the teeter-totter fulcrum (the rear axle) actually see?
 It sees 3000 lbs plus 177 lbs!
-Applying this to fifth wheel towing, we wee that 3000 pounds of weight located 9.4375 pounds behind the rear axle will transfer 177 pounds of weight from the front axle to the rear — So that 3,000 lbs of pin weight is now 3,177 pounds applied to the rear axle — you’ve just eaten up all of that “lightweight hitch” advantage!
+In other words, 3000 pounds of weight located 9.4375 inches behind the rear axle will transfer 177 pounds of weight from the front axle to the rear axle, effectively eliminating the weight advantage of the hitch.

-In addition to the weight distribution consequences, there is also a sway leverage consequence to this, which I will describe by making a “first order approximation” (that means its really more complex than this, but good enough to get the point across).
+In addition to the weight distribution consequences, there is also a sway leverage consequence, which I will describe by making a “first order approximation” (which means its really more complex than this, but this is good enough to get the point across).
 Lets consider the situation where a 60mph wind gust hits the trailer from the side (perpendicular to the road).

-The “wind load” of a 60 mph gust is about 30 pounds per square foot (there are a number of sites with wind load calculators that corroborate this), which means if you were to hold up a 12-inch by 12-inch piece of wood “into the wind”, a 60 mph gust would push back on you with a force of approximately 30 pounds.
-Seems reasonable enough to me.
-Anyway, on my trailer, there is approximately 190 square feet of surface area forward of the axles — so that 60 mph wind wind gust translates to about 30 x 190 = 5,700 pounds of sideways force applied to the front of my trailer.
+The “wind load” of a 60 mph gust is about 30 pounds per square foot (there are a number of sites with wind load calculators that corroborate this).
+This means if you were to hold up a 12-inch by 12-inch piece of wood “perpendicular to the wind”, that 60 mph gust would push back on you with a force of approximately 30 pounds.
+On my “full profile” trailer, there is approximately 190 square feet of surface area forward of the axles — so that 60 mph wind wind gust translates to about 30 x 190 = 5,700 pounds of sideways force applied to the front of my trailer.
 When this occurs, the trailer tries to rotate about it’s axles, and all of this force is applied to kingpin.
-Normally, the kingpin would transfer this force to the truck — normally, directly over the axle, attempting to scoot the tires over, if you will.
-But in the case of the Andersen hitch, this force is applied at about 3/4 of a foot behind the axle, as shown below.
+Normally, the kingpin would transfer this force to the truck at a point directly over the axle, in an attempt to scoot the tires over.
+But in the case of the Andersen hitch, this force is applied at a point approximately three-fourths of a foot behind the axle, as shown below.
 So what does that do?

 (2) You can move the hitch pivot point to the other end of the pin box.
 I haven’t kept up with all the market movements, variants and names, but fundamentally this solution is the Reese Sidewinder (or “Revolution” when installed as original equipment).
 In this fascinating solution, the pin box is rigidly attached to the hitch (so it cannot rotate in the hitch) and the towing pivot point is relocated to the trailer end of the pin box.
 A huge advantage of this solution is that it reclaims a lot of space in the bed!
 The “dead” or static weight of the pin is located over the rear axle, but there is an important consequence of this solution: There is now a rigid “lever” (the pin box) attached to the fifth wheel hitch, giving the trailer 22 inches of leverage over the truck at the pivot point — thats over twice as much leverage as the Andersen hitch, above!
 Wait — I thought all would be fine as long as the pin weight is applied directly over the axle?
 Not so fast — the difference is that side-ways forces applied at the pivot point will tend to twist the truck into the wind just like the Andersen does (see above)– only with a bigger lever.

 There is one other factor that must be considered in the use of the Sidewinder: It introduces new side-to-side stresses to the trailer’s own frame and supporting members around the pinbox.
 During a 90 degree turn, for example, all of the forces exerted by the pinbox onto the trailer frame are different now — they are applied at 90 degrees compared to the original intentions of the frame!
 What that means is this: unless your frame is certified by the frame manufacturer to accommodate those new forces, the Sidewinder has the potential to cause your frame to fail. not good.

 (4) You can add more weight with an automatic slider.
-If want to avoid the risks of (1) (2) and (3) above, then the only solution of choice is the automatic slider.
+If you want to avoid the risks of (1) (2) and (3) above, then the only solution of choice is the automatic slider.
 These solutions are great because the king pin (and pivot point) is located over the rear axle for normal driving, and you don’t have to think about or anticipate the need to activate the slider mechanism.
 The hitch does the thinking for you — by detecting the truck-trailer angle and automatically sliding the pin rearward for those tight corners.
 There is no free lunch, however, as these hitches are heavy!
 The other compromise here is that the hitching angle is critical – you can’t back into your trailer at 30 degrees and hitch up: This is because the hitch is designed to detect the truck-trailer angle, and expects the hitching angle to be no more than 10 degrees to one side (in the case of the PullRite).
 This adds the additional inconvenience that you can’t unhitch at these angles either: The truck and trailer have to be very nearly in line with each other, or the hitch will not disengage.
-Some find this irritating – I find it to be a minor inconvenience because there is a way to mitigate this problem: if you are backed into the campsite and you can’t unhitch, due to the truck/trailer angle, simply remove two pins holding the hitch head onto the hitch — and use the trailer to lift the head off of the hitch.
-Then you are free to re-position the truck, and you can then remove the hitch head from the trailer’s kingpin easily enough (stick a screwdriver into the jaw mechnism to release the lever).
+Some find this irritating – I find it to be a minor inconvenience because there is a very easy way to mitigate this problem: if you are backed into the campsite and you can’t unhitch, due to the truck/trailer angle, simply remove two pins holding the hitch head onto the hitch — and use the trailer to lift the head off of the hitch.
+Then you are free to re-position the truck.
+You can then remove the hitch head from the trailer’s kingpin easily enough (stick a screwdriver into the jaw mechnism to release the lever).
 This is two-person job of course — the head weighs about 40 pounds.
 I should acknowledge here that there may be some campsites that simply require an angled approach, making it impossible to unhitch or to hitch.
-In these situations, you’ll have to leave the trailer hitched up: If you were to use the “remove hitch head” trick, you could certainly unhitch, but you’d never be able to hitch back up!
+In these situations, you’ll have to leave the trailer hitched up!
+If you were to use the “remove hitch head” trick, you could certainly unhitch, but you’d never be able to hitch back up.

 In the end, the only solution that gave me the peace of mind I wanted while locating the pin (and the pivot point) directly over the rear axle, was an automatic slider.
 I purchased the 24K “Superglide” flavor from Pullrite because it provided a full 18” of travel and dropped into the factory puck system already present on my Turbo Diesel, making for easy installation and removal.
 Here is Ronnie Williams of Bish’s RV, installing my PullRite.
 It takes up a lot of space in my bed, but it is what it is — I just can’t live without any of the other compromises!